 |Dysautonomia International wants to do everything it can to help support individuals and institutions around the globe who are working on research related to autonomic disorders.

-We actively raise funds for scientific research relating to autonomic disorders, including but not limited to Neurocardiogenic Syncope, Postural Orthostatic Tachycardia Syndrome, Autoimmune Autonomic Ganglionopathy, Pure Autonomic Failure.
+We raise funds to support research on autonomic disorders, including but not limited to Neurocardiogenic Syncope, Postural Orthostatic Tachycardia Syndrome (POTS), Autoimmune Autonomic Ganglionopathy, and Pure Autonomic Failure.
 Currently, the majority of our research grants are focused on POTS.